Sir Richard Lambert, Chair

 She has two Masters (music and education), and was among the first to complete the UK inaugural Doctor of Education (EdD) programme at the University of Bristol.
 She went on to become Pro-Vice Chancellor and Dean of Education at Canterbury Christchurch University.

 Sonia began her career as a music teacher and has worked in primary and secondary schools across the UK.
 She has been actively involved in creating and sustaining 7 charities that continue to provide educational, social and artistic opportunities for local and national communities including The Corsham Windband Association (1981 - Founder), Teach First (2002 - Founding Ambassador), and National Orchestra for All (2011 - Founding Adviser).

-Brett has led Teach First as its CEO since its launch in July 2002.
+Brett led Teach First as its CEO since its launch in July 2002 until October 2017.
 He wrote the original business plan for the charity while working as a management consultant at McKinsey & Company, then took what was originally planned as a six month leave of absence in February 2002 to develop and build support for the idea.
 Previously he worked as a consultant, a journalist and researcher.
 He is originally from New Jersey and has an Honours Bachelors degree in Economics from the University of Richmond and a Masters degree in Economics from the University of Hawaii.